Introduction to Code for Journalists

 About the trainers

-Leila Haddou is the data journalism editor for The Times and the Sunday Times in London.
-She has previously worked on investigations for the Financial Times and The Guardian.
+Leila Haddou previously worked as data journalism editor for The Times and the Sunday Times in London, as well as investigations for the Financial Times and The Guardian.
 She has an avid interest in how technology can be used by journalists to assist with data-led reporting.

 Max Harlow is a newsroom developer at the Financial Times in London.
 He has previously worked on investigations at the Guardian and at the Bureau of Investigative Journalism.
 He co-runs Journocoders, a group for journalists who want to develop technical skills for use in their reporting.